1980 Summer Olympics: Media and broadcasting

 Major broadcasters of the 1980 Games were USSR State TV and Radio (1,370 accreditation cards), Eurovision (31 countries, 818 cards) and Intervision (11 countries, 342 cards).
 TV Asahi with 68 cards provided coverage for Japan, while OTI, representing Latin America, received 59 cards, and the Seven Network provided coverage for Australia (48 cards).
 NBC, which had intended to be another major broadcaster, canceled its coverage in response to the U.S. boycott of the 1980 Games, and became a minor broadcaster with 56 accreditation cards, although they did air highlights and recaps of the Games on a regular basis.
 ABC aired scenes of the opening ceremony during its Nightline program, and promised highlights each night, but later announced that they could not air any highlights as NBC still had exclusive broadcast rights in the US.
 The Canadian Broadcasting Corporation (CBC) almost canceled their plans for coverage after Canada took part in the boycott, and was represented by nine cards.
 The television center used 20 television channels, compared to 16 for the Montreal Games, 12 for the Munich Games, and seven for the Mexico City Games.
 This was also the first time North Korea was watching, as KCTV (Korea Central Television) broadcast it as their first satellite program.

-Spectators and commemoration
+Commemoration

-The Games attracted five million spectators, an increase of 1.5 million from the Montreal Games.
-There were 1,245 referees from 78 countries.
 A series of commemorative coins was released in the USSR in 1977–1980 to commemorate the event.
 It consisted of five platinum coins, six gold coins, 28 silver coins and six copper-nickel coins.

 Budget

 According to the Official Report, submitted to the IOC by the NOC of the USSR, total expenditures for the preparations for and staging of the 1980 Games were US$1,350,000,000, total revenues being US$231,000,000.
+To obtain additional funds for the competition, the Organizing Committee organized Olympic lotteries.
+The proceeds from the lotteries covered 25% of the cost of holding the competition.